Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/sessions.md

 ## Auto Save

-Your current view gets automatically saved, so that you can return to exactly the point you have left of.
+Your current view gets automatically saved, so that you can return to exactly the point you have left off.